MSPCA-Angell Headquarters

 Trilostane has an extensive dose range, and the starting doses can vary significantly.
 The manufacturer’s (Dechra) recommendation is a starting dose of 2.2 to 6.7 mg/kg once daily.
 Recent studies have shown, however, that lower initial doses are equally effective and may be safer.
 Generally speaking, the Angell Animal Medical Center Internal Medicine service uses starting doses of 1 to 2 mg/kg twice daily (usually closer to 1mg/kg twice daily).
 Larger dogs generally require a lower mg/kg dose than smaller dogs.
 Although trilostane may be given either once or twice a day, twice-a-day treatment is preferred by most clinicians due to the short half-life of the drug and a more consistent clinical response.
 Trilostane should always be given with food to improve absorption.

-Historically, Monitoring treatment includes assessing response to therapy with improvement of clinical signs and an ACTH stimulation test.
+Historically, monitoring treatment includes assessing response to therapy with improvement of clinical signs and an ACTH stimulation test.
 In recent years, synthetic ACTH shortages and increasing prices have made it more challenging to routinely do the ACTH stimulation test.
 Additionally, the test requires two blood samples taken an hour apart, resulting in more clinical space and staff utilization.
 Due to the increased price and time needed for this test, other monitoring diagnostics have been proposed.

 Most recently, monitoring Cushing’s just based on a “pre-trilostane” (just before the morning dose was to be given) baseline cortisol level alone has been proposed.
 If used appropriately, this can be a much more practical and less labor-intensive method of monitoring the response to trilostane.
 Initial studies at the University of Glasgow showed that the pre-trilostane cortisol levels correlated better with clinical signs than the two-hour post-cortisol level with classical ACTH stimulation testing.